liorvr/liorvr.github.io/_pages/about.md

 {% include base_path %}

-I am Lior, a PhD candidate in the group of [James Analytis](https://physics.berkeley.edu/research-faculty/research-groups/analytis-lab) at UC Berkeley.
+I am Lior, a PhD candidate in chemistry at UC Berkeley.

 I hold an M.Sc. in theoretical chemistry from the Hebrew University of Jerusalem, where I studied the electronic structure of colloidal quantum dot molecules.